dreth/Damn-Vulnerable-DeFi-Brownie/README.md

 To solve the challenges:

+1. Fork this repository or download its contents and copy them to one of your own

-1. Make sure that you can use the hardhat or anvil networks.
+2. Make sure that you can use the hardhat or anvil networks.
 You'll need to install hardhat or anvil.
 This is rather easy to do and you can follow the steps outlined in [this article of the brownie docs](https://eth-brownie.readthedocs.io/en/stable/install.html#using-brownie-with-hardhat).

-2. Run one of the tests (or open the brownie console) so that brownie downloads/installs and compiles all required contracts that are required to compile those within the repo.
+3. Run one of the tests (or open the brownie console) so that brownie downloads/installs and compiles all required contracts that are required to compile those within the repo.
 If everything works fine, you don't need to do anything else.
 For me, however, during compilation, some contracts from the libraries required minimal modifications to work as intended, as a result, I made a simple script in the root directory of the repo (`fix_libs.py`) that will apply those changes to the scripts after brownie installs them.

-3. Go under `tests` to each challenge and write your transactions under script section marked with `SOLUTION GOES HERE`.
+4. Go under `tests` to each challenge and write your transactions under script section marked with `SOLUTION GOES HERE`.
 Do not modify the code before each solution, as that's the initial setup for each challenge.

-4. Run each test with:
+5. Run each test with:

 ```
 brownie test tests/test_script_name.py --network network